vpetkov4/Improving-NN-performance/README.md

 The preformance of the deep Convolutional Neural Network model was as expected.
 On the original data the validation accuracy was higher than the training accuracy, which is a good sign of data duplication.
 On the reduced data the mean accuracy was over 90% mostly due to the skewed data.
 The model performed particularly poorly on the sparse classes.
-After training the model on the augmented data, which does not contain duplicates, the performance improved.
+After training the model on the augmented data, which does not contain duplicates, the performance improved significantly.
 The lowest F1 score for a class improves from 0.15 to 0.73.
 For most classes it is around 0.90.